 What are the duties and functions of data platform engineers?

-A Data platform engineer’s primary responsibility is to design and build a dependable infrastructure for turning data into forms that Data Scientists can understand.
-Remote Data platform developers must be able to spot patterns in massive datasets in addition to developing scalable algorithms to convert semi-structured and unstructured data into meaningful representations.
-Data platform engineers process and convert raw data so that it may be utilized for analytical or operational purposes.
-Let us now look at the responsibilities of remote Data platform engineer jobs:
+As a Data Platform Engineer, the primary responsibility is to design and build a robust infrastructure that allows Data Scientists to interpret data correctly.
+It is essential for remote Data Platform Engineers to be able to identify patterns in large datasets and to develop scalable algorithms that can convert semi-structured and unstructured data into useful representations.
+The engineer also needs to transform and convert raw data into a form that can be used for analytical or operational purposes.
+The following are some of the duties and responsibilities of remote Data Platform Engineer positions:

 - Create a data architecture that is scalable and incorporates data extraction and manipulation.